jomjol/AI-on-the-edge-device-docs/docs/outdated--Migrate-Old-Config-To-New-Config.md

 # Migration from water-meter „old“ to water-meter “AI-on-the-edge-device”

+!!!
+Warning
+    This page no longer is maintained!

 There are only some few steps necessary to migrate your old system to the new one.